SAP-archive/teched2020-DEV360/exercises/part2/README.md

 ## 2. Try Out the API for Viewing Information About Subaccounts

 In this section, you will work with the **SAP Cloud Platform - Core Service APIs** (based on Swagger) and view information about the subaccounts in your trial global account.
+Soon the Swagger will be replaced by SAP API Business Hub.

 1. From the [Trial Landing Page](https://cockpit.hanatrial.ondemand.com/cockpit#/home/trial), open the SAP Cloud Platform - Core Service APIs.